vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.3_Kmers-and-Jaccard-Similarities/Kmer-Exercise-2_Jaccard-similarities.md

 10. In bioinformatics, we will often specify similarity-thresholds in terms of the number of Kmers that two sequences must have in common rather than in terms of their Jaccard-similarity.

 11. Ask Grimoire to write a program `num_kmers_vs_jaccard.py` that takes a Kmer-length and a FASTA filename as command-line arguments, and then for all pairs of sequences plots the number of Kmers in common between vs their jaccard-similarity.
 Save this program as in exercise (5.), and then run it for various values of `K` to get a feel for how the number of Kmers in common and the jaccard-similarities vary with `K`.
 As in the previous exercise, you should see that larger `K` will result in fewer pairs of sequences with Kmers in common (also referred to as fewer "hits"), and also that fewer Kmers in common correlates with a smaller jaccard-similarity, so that larger `K` means smaller sensitivity (smaller scores) but also larger specificity (fewer hits).

-## Solution Check instructions:

-(TBD)

-# Notes:
-    Step 4: Can we expand that?
-        Add pseudocode step before making the program Add bullets to this step for students to understand what is happening behind the scenes Step 5: This zooms in to a very specific detail.
-What is the purpose of explaining this detail?
-        This is to tell Grimoire to use the fstring Need to add a formating exercise to the TSV unit for output Step 6: We have always provided the command line prompt before.
-Is there a reason we are not including it here?

-    Exercise after this needs to give the students a use case for the program.
-        Can we use it to determine taxonomy? define all close genomes to a single genome?
-        Exploration into why we chose 8mers for protiens and 20mers for DNA Define a use case in which a 0.0 jaccard similarity is good or in which it is bad.
-Same for 100% similar cases

-Steps from here to Hammers:
-    Create a Repgen Set
-    Separate the PHEs sequence of each repgen (Do we want to have more than 1 role?)